kimbaudi/Duende.IdentityServer.Demo1/README.md

     "AuthorityUrl": "https://localhost:5001",
     "ClientId": "interactive",
     "ClientSecret": "49C1A7E1-0C79-4A89-A3D6-A37998FB86B0",
-    "Scopes": [
+    "Scopes": ["weatherApiScope"]
-      "scope1"
-    ]
   },
 }
 ```

 Open `Config.cs` file in `Duende.IdentityServer.InMemory` add edit the ports for the interactive client to match the port of the MVC web app (port 7267).
-Also, make sure `scope1` is included in the AllowedScopes:
+Also, make sure `weatherApiScope` is included in the AllowedScopes:

 Config.cs